ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_trackedchanges/README.md

 ## WARNING

+### Disabling via the web interface under condition

-The disabling is blocked if tracked changes are detected in the lastest draft revision of a content or in any other entities.
+The disabling is blocked if tracked changes are detected in the latest draft revision of a content or in any other entities.

 It is so until all tracked changes are accepted or rejected in all entities.

+### Disabling via Drush or via a hook_update are not recommended.

+It is still possible to disable the module through Drush but it is not recommended because like all modules related to WYSIWYG feature does not, the Drush disabling process does not allow implementing check on field values in order to stop the disabling or to clean values of change tracking tags.

+If you disabling the module without ensuring all tracked changes have been cleaned, the related HTML tags (<span>) will remain and could cause bad content display.

+If you use a hook_update to disable it, please integrate in it a process that scans WYSIWYG fields to detect those kind of tags, and that implements appropriate actions (Disabling stop or Field value cleaning).

 [Go to top](#table-of-content)